andreitoma8/learn-solidity-hacks/README.md

 ### POC

 -   Contracts: [ForceSend.sol](contracts/ForceSend.sol)
--   Test: `yarn test test/forceSend.ts`
+-   Test: `yarn hardhat test test/forceSend.ts`

 In the following Game example, the contract logic depends on ETH being sent only in amounts on 1 ETH, so sending any other amount would break the game logic.